mbrowne108/quotordle/README.md

 A Wordle-like guessing game where you are given a famous movie quote and have to guess the move it is from.

+Deployed app can be viewed at [https://quotordle.herokuapp.com/](https://quotordle.herokuapp.com/).
+Use admin login to view.
+UN: mbrowne

 ## Technologies used

 In this project I use the following technologies: